Gaston Bolaños vs JeongYeong Lee

 🧩 Gaston Bolaños Key Advantages

 Bolaños's approach emphasizes timing and precision over volume.
 His 49% striking accuracy combined with his power means when he does commit to strikes, they land with significant impact.
-The Peruvian's counter-punching ability becomes particularly dangerous against Yoo's high-volume style—as Yoo throws combinations, Bolaños can capitalize on openings and defensive lapses.
+The Peruvian's counter-punching ability becomes particularly dangerous against Lee's high-volume style—as Lee throws combinations, Bolaños can capitalize on openings and defensive lapses.
 His ability to cut angles and land power shots when opponents overextend has been a consistent path to victory throughout his career, especially in Round 1 where he's secured 4 of his 8 career wins.

 ⚠️ Unfavorable Scenarios